 In fact, 82% of small businesses fail because of cash flow problems.
-But what exactly is a cash burn rate and how do you calculate it?
+But what exactly is burn rate?
+And how do you calculate it?
 I’ve got the answers for you below.

-Cash burn rate, or negative cash flow, is the pace at which a company spends money -- usually venture capital -- before reaching profitability.
-It’s often calculated by month (e.g., a startup with a burn rate of $30,000 a month is spending $30,000 a month) and is spent on overhead expenses.
+Burn rate, or negative cash flow, is the pace at which a company spends money — usually venture capital — before reaching profitability.
+It’s often calculated by month (e.g., a startup with a burn rate of $30,000 a month is spending $30,000 a month) and is spent on both overhead and variable expenses.